 For some browsers, you can simply click on the link below, and chose the “Save File” option in the menu that appears, and click the “OK” button.

 For other browsers, right-click on the link below, and choose “Save Link As” (or something similar) from the pop-up menu.

 Once it is downloaded, you can (on Windows or Mac OS X) simply browse to where you downloaded it (using your file browser – to your Downloads folder, for example), and double-click on it.

 On Linux, you need to create a desktop launcher for it, with the following statement to be executed:

 java -jar JSnobolApp-ap.jar

 (you will need to prefix “JSnobol” with the path to where you put the downloaded JAR-file, such as “java -jar Downloads/JSnobol.jar”.)

 Alternatively, you could do the above statement (modified as necessary) in a Run statement (from the menu), or type the above statement in a terminal session (after cd-ing to the directory where it's saved).

-If you like what you experiment-with, the full version of the application is available in binary and source-code form (terms negotiated), by sending an e-mail to:
+If you like what you experiment-with, the application is available in source-code form (subject to terms to be negotiated), by sending an e-mail to:

 Give it a try – see what you think!